Inferno (Dante): Centre of Hell

 In the very centre of Hell, condemned for committing the ultimate sin (personal treachery against God), is the Devil, referred to by Virgil as Dis (the Roman god of the underworld; the name "Dis" was often used for Pluto in antiquity, such as in Virgil's Aeneid).
-The arch-traitor, Lucifer was once held by God to be fairest of the angels before his pride led him to rebel against God, resulting in his expulsion from Heaven.
+The arch-traitor, Lucifer, was once held by God to be fairest of the angels before his pride led him to rebel against God, resulting in his expulsion from Heaven.
 Lucifer is a giant, terrifying beast trapped waist-deep in the ice, fixed and suffering.
-He has three faces, each a different color: one red (the middle), one a pale yellow (the right), and one black (the left):
+He has three faces, each a different colour: one red (the middle), one a pale yellow (the right), and one black (the left):